Single Income Family Path to FI

 Keep Housing Expenses Low

 The cost of housing is one of the largest factors that influences your overall financial success.
 Unfortunately, this might also be the most difficult life expense to unwind if you have already purchased an expensive home.
 I urge you to avoid the conventional wisdom that one should buy the biggest house one can afford.
-Instead, consider buying a home that allows your budget some breathing room on only one income.
+Instead, consider buying a home that allows you to budget with some breathing room on only one income.
 This is great advice for anyone on the path to Financial Independence.
 I go into much more detail on housing expenses and avoiding lifestyle creep in my previous post titled Financial Benefits Of A Modest Home.

 An additional benefit of having one working parent is that it has made it easier for us to justify the modest outward appearance of our home to our friends and family without having to explain our audacious goal of achieving Financial Independence well before normal retirement age.